Jeremy Snyder

 Loreto, Peru

 Iquitos is the largest city in the Peruvian Amazon, and the largest in the world that is completely inaccessible by road.
 The streets are a chaotic tumult of rattling rickshaws, the air is thick with humidity and bugs, and much of the economic and cultural life revolves around the Amazon river.
-The most famous and spectacular attractions are the markets; chaotic thrums of smells and colors which sprawl across entire neighborhoods and draw products from all over the Amazon.
+The most famous and spectacular attractions are the markets; crowded thrums of smells and colors which sprawl across entire neighborhoods and draw products from all over the Amazon.
 In a 10 minute stroll one can see roasted monkeys, live caimans, 200 pound paiche, tables stacked high with Ayahuasca and San Pedro, and more fish than you can fathom coming from a single river.
 As the markets wind down in the afternoon, tens of thousands of vultures descend upon every surface to scavenge the scraps.

 Beyond witnessing this exotic river city firsthand, I had come to Iquitos to work with a few local NGOs, but it took weeks of slow and halting progress to finally make things happen.
 This ended up being a blessing in disguise, because it left me with almost a month to eat my bodyweight in mangoes and slowly fall in love with this unusual place.